maximalwert/strafforts/README.md

 I will try my best to improve this and make it more useful for everyone.

 Got any questions?
 Check out the [Q&A page](docs/q-and-a.md) first to see if it's been asked before.
-If you any feature idea, or are running into problems, please raise an issue on GitHub.
+If you have any feature idea, or are running into problems, please raise an issue on GitHub.
 If you want to make code changes, feel free to create PRs.
+Development guide can be found [here](docs/installation-and-development-guide.md) if needed.

 ## License
 Strafforts is a project developed and maintained by [Yi Zeng][yizeng.me], licensed under [MIT License](LICENSE).